New York City Department of Health and Mental Hygiene

 The New York City Department of Health and Mental Hygiene (also known as NYC Health) is the department of the government of New York City responsible for public health along with issuing birth certificates, dog licenses, and conducting restaurant inspection and enforcement.
 The New York City Board of Health is part of the department.
 Its regulations are compiled in title 24 of the New York City Rules (the New York City Health Code).
-The current Acting commissioner is Dr. Michelle E. Morse.
+The current commissioner is Dr. Alister Martin.
+The New York State Department of Health, through the Public Health Law and State Sanitary Code, supervises and enforces statewide standards.

 History

 The department was initially set up as the Health Committee (later Commission), a quasi-governmental public health group in response to a yellow fever outbreak in Philadelphia in 1793.
 Governor John Jay made a proclamation on 13 September 1793 to establish this to regulate the ports of the city and ensure proper quarantines.
 Three days later, the city, under the leadership of Mayor Richard Varick, created a tandem committee that ensured both private and commercial needs would be addressed.
 New York would see additional epidemics in 1795, 1796, 1798, 1799, and 1800, which lead to the creation of the 'New York City Board of Health', which held its first meeting in 1805.